Zakaria El Azzouzi

-Zakaria El Azzouzi (زكريا العزوزي; born 7 May 1996) is a professional footballer who plays as a forward for Czech National Football League club MFK Vyškov.
+Zakaria El Azzouzi (زكريا العزوزي; born 7 May 1996) is a professional footballer who plays as a forward, most recently for Czech National Football League club MFK Vyškov.
 Born in the Netherlands, he has represented Morocco at youth level.

 Club career

 El Azzouzi was born in Rotterdam.
 He is a youth exponent from AFC Ajax.
 He made his professional debut at 21 August 2015 with Jong Ajax against NAC Breda.
 He played the full game, a 3–0 loss.
 On 22 January 2016, El Azzouzi was sent on loan to FC Twente for the rest of the season and he joined newly promoted Sparta on loan for the 2016–17 season.

 He was without a club after his contract with Ajax was dissolved in December 2018.

 On 7 March 2019, El Azzouzi signed a six-month contract with an option for an additional year with Emmen after being a free agent for two months.
 However, the club failed to register him, which meant that he did not make an official appearance during his stint at the club.

 On 20 June 2019, Volendam announced that they had signed El Azzouzi as their first new addition ahead the 2019–20 season.
 He signed a two-year contract with an option for another year.
 During his unofficial debut, on 6 July against Hoofdklasse club VPV Purmersteijn, he also scored his first goal for the club.